Moldir28/20-MiniProjects-VanillaJavaScript/README.md

 - Applied animation on the circle that changes with the time
 - JavaScript sets time for breathing
 - Depending on the time animated circle grows & shrinks

+### 16.Song lyrics search app
+- Data is fetched from lyrics.ovh API
+- Search for lyrics entering the name of the song/ artist
+- Display the list of the songs & artists on the DOM
+- Add pagination